-What is a work-study program?
+What is a work-study programme?

 With a work-study program, you join a company while still studying.